 Q: What is Elder Law?

-A: Elder Law is the practice of specially-trained attorneys who can help you protect your assets in the event of illness and dispose of your assets upon your demise, with a minimum of taxes and problems.
-Elder Law attorneys address long term care and estate planning needs of each individual based on his or her unique situation.
-(Back to Top)
+A: Elder Law is the practice of specially trained attorneys who can help you protect your assets in the event of illness and dispose of your assets upon your demise, with a minimum of taxes and problems.
+Elder Law attorneys address long-term care and estate planning needs of each individual based on his or her unique situation.

-Q: What are the income and resource levels for Medicaid?
+Q: What are the income and resource levels in a two person household?

-Q: Are adult children responsible for the medical bills of their parents?
+Q: Are adult children responsible for Medicaid bills of their parents?

-A: In determining Medicaid eligibility of an adult, federal law does not permit states to use the income or resources of non-spouses.
-States cannot collect reimbursement from these relatives.
+A: In determining Medicaidd eligibility of an adult, Federal Law does not permit states to use the income or resources of non-spouses.
+Children are therefore not responsible.